Bertrand-tech/Open-KNX/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO).md

     22.09.2022  15:18    <SYMLINKD>     knx [..\..\knx]
     22.09.2022  15:18    <SYMLINKD>     OGM-Common [..\..\OGM-Common]

-If these are normal files (without the information in square brackets) or the filetype is not \<SYMLINKD\>, something went wrong and you should start over by deleting the whole OpenKNX-Directory and redo the verification steps again - or even all installation steps.
+If these are normal files (without the information in square brackets) or the filetype is not \<SYMLINKD\>, something went wrong.
+You shoud run again the script `Restore-Project.ps1` in `restore` directory, which should repair this situation.

 > **IMPORTANT** Be careful, the filetype might be \<SYMLINK\> missing the "D", this is wrong but can be easily overlooked.